European pilchard: Stocks

 In a study by Huertas et al. (2023), S. pilchardus somatic condition, relative condition, hepasomatic indices, and reproductive condition were used to compare four sub areas of the Mediterranean: Northern Alboran, Northern Spain, Northern Adriatic, and Aegean Sea.
 The study found that there are differences in energy storage that are supported by underlying genetic differences.
 Thus, there is heterogeneity in regard to reproduction.

 Northern Spain showed the lowest somatic condition patterns.
 This subarea has also had a decline in older fish which limits the plasticity of sardines to environmental changes and thus affects spawn quality.
 However, the Northern Adriatic stock has an overall body mass above that of the other stocks.
 This could be due to year-round accessibility to feeding resources.
 Furthermore, the main phytoplankton bloom in this area coincides with sardine reproductive season.
 But phytoplankton still only accounts for around 10% of its diet, with copepods being the majority (56%).
 The study found that because reproduction is dependent availability of resources, the Northern Adriatic population's storage period is not as distinctive as other stocks.

 Northern Alboran stock was recorded to show earlier gonad maturation in the summer than their Atlantic neighbors.
 The authors speculate individuals from the Atlantic swim into the Mediterranean, spawn, and the drop in temperature along the Alboran coast favors sardine nursery grounds.
 The Northern Alboran stock had slightly more energy stored in the muscles compared to the other groups studied.
-Additionally, only the Northern Alboran area saw improvement in body condition from 2010 while other subareas saw a dramatic decline in body condition and maximum size between 1975–2015.
+Additionally, only the Northern Alboran area saw improvement in body condition from 2010 while other subareas saw a dramatic decline in body condition and maximum size between 1975 and 2015.
 The authors speculate there is possible overlap between the Atlantic and Alboran individuals which causes genetic variability and plasticity.
 Moreover, this area is more favorable to those with an affinity for cool temperatures with less seasonal variation.
 The authors urge for close monitoring of the Northern Spain sardine population due to rapid environmental change vulnerability and heavy fishing pressures.

 In a more recent study, analysis of the genome of the European sardine S. pilchardus and mitochondrial data revealed evidence of at least three genetic clusters within the natural range (Eastern Mediterranean to the Azores archipelago).
 However, more research will be needed to more firmly establish these findings.